 The enterprise resource planning (ERP) software market isn’t known for dramatic year-over-year growth, but it’s already a huge vertical.
-The last estimate from Gartner pegged global ERP software revenue at $25 billion, and a separate report by Allied Market Research predicts ERP revenue will surpass $41 billion by 2020.
+The ERP market is expected to hit approximately $43.4 billion dollars by 2021.

 You might represent one of these companies.
 You might be thinking about how a cloud-hosted ERP could bring your small business’s accounting, HR, inventory, and customer management processes together in a single system and save you the headache of server provisioning and data backup.